Walter Mondale: Early life

-Walter Frederick Mondale was born on January 5, 1928, in Ceylon, Minnesota, to Theodore Sigvaard Mondale, a Methodist minister, and Claribel Hope (née Cowan), a part-time music teacher.
-Walter's half-brother Lester Mondale became a Unitarian minister.
-Mondale also has two brothers, Clarence, known as Pete (1926–2014), and William, known as Mort.
-His paternal grandparents were Norwegian immigrants, with some distant German ancestry.
-Mondale's paternal grandfather Frederik Mundal had emigrated from Norway with his family in 1856, eventually settling in southern Minnesota in 1864.
-The surname Mondale derives from that of Mundal, a valley and town in the Fjærland region of Norway.
+Walter Frederick Mondale was born on January 5, 1928, in Ceylon, Minnesota, to Theodore Sigvaard Mondale, a Methodist minister, and his second wife Claribel Hope (née Cowan), a part-time music teacher.
+Mondale had two full brothers, Clarence, (known as Pete) and William (known as Mort).
+Their half-brother Lester Mondale became a Unitarian minister.
+The brothers' paternal grandparents were Norwegian immigrants, with some distant German ancestry, and their paternal grandfather Frederik Mundal had emigrated from Norway with his family in 1856, eventually settling in the southern part of Minnesota in 1864.
+The surname "Mondale" was Americanized from that of Mundal, a valley and village in the Fjærland region of Norway.
 His mother was born in Iowa, the daughter of an immigrant father, Robert Cowan, who was born in Seaforth, Ontario; she was of Scottish and English descent.

 In his youth, Mondale's family thought the names "Walter" and "Frederick" were too stilted for a boy, so they called him "Fritz", a common German and Scandinavian diminutive form of Friedrich or Frederick.
 Due to the Great Depression, Mondale grew up in poverty.
 His family moved from Ceylon to Heron Lake in 1934, and to Elmore in 1937.
 Throughout his youth, Mondale was influenced heavily by his father's religious beliefs, including support for the civil rights movement.
 In 1948, his father died of a stroke.
 Mondale attended public schools and then Macalester College for two years before transferring to the University of Minnesota, from which he graduated cum laude with a Bachelor of Arts degree in political science in 1951.

 As Mondale could not afford to attend law school, he enlisted in the United States Army in 1951, shortly after graduating.
 He served with the 3rd Armored Division Artillery at Fort Knox, Kentucky, during the Korean War, first as an armored reconnaissance vehicle crewman, and later as an education programs specialist and associate editor of the unit's newsletter, Tanker's Dust.
 He attained the rank of corporal and was discharged in 1953.
 Mondale enrolled at the University of Minnesota Law School, aided by the G.I.
 Bill, and graduated cum laude with a Bachelor of Laws in 1956.
 In law school, he served on the Minnesota Law Review and as a law clerk for Minnesota Supreme Court Justice Thomas F. Gallagher.
 In 1955, Mondale married Joan Adams, whom he met on a blind date.
 He then practiced law in Minneapolis for four years before entering politics.